honeycombio/honeycomb-opentelemetry-android/honeycomb-proguard-uuid-plugin/README.md

 ### 1. Apply the plugin

-In your app's `build.gradle.kts` plugins:
+In your app's `build.gradle.kts` plugins block:

 ```kotlin
 plugins {